posted this on April 15, 2013, 17:22

 Note:Shared endpoints may only be created on managed endpoints that are part of an active Provider plan subscription).
 If you wish to share from a personal endpoint (e.g. your laptop) or transfer files between two personal endpoints you must be a Globus Plus user.
 Please contact your research computing center or IT manager to upgrade your Globus account to Plus.
 If your institution does not have a Provider plan subscription, please contact us to discuss your requirements.

 Select the endpoint that has the files/folders you wish to share, and activate the endpoint, i.e. login with your username and password for that endpoint.

-3. Provide a name for the shared endpoint, ranantha#demo in this example, and click on Create and Manage Access.
+4. Provide a name for the shared endpoint, support#demo in this example, and click on Create and Manage Access.

-4. Set permissions on that shared endpoint.
-Choose Search for User and Groups, and set read or write permissions.
+5. Set permissions on that shared endpoint.
+Choose Email the link for Share, Search for User and Groups, or allow All Users, and set read or write permissions.
 Note: allowing write access implies the user can modify and/or delete the files or folders you give them access to.
-The option to delegate is not yet supported.

-6. They can log into Globus, go the shared endpoint and access it.
-In this example, user rachana accesses the files as shown below, using the endpoint ranantha#demo.
+9. Users can log into Globus, go the shared endpoint and access it.
+In this example, user 'grohder' accesses the files as shown below, using the endpoint support#demo.

 Additionally, remote collaborators on a project are able to access the project space (a Globus shared endpoint) without needing a local account.
 The access manager role grants the ability to control Read and/or Write access permissions for other Globus users on a Shared Endpoint.
 By assigning the access manager roleto one or more of the project members, the site administrator who initially created the shared endpoint does not have to be involved every time access permission changes are needed for the project space.